-Alternative financing has grown significantly over the past decade and today represents more than $8 trillion in total assets under management.
+Alternative financing has grown significantly over the past decade and today represents more than $8 trillion in total assets under management.1 Mining, however, remains underpenetrated, representing less than 1 percent of total global alternative financing.2

-We estimate that three of the highest-potential alternative financing options could represent approximately $800 billion in financing over the next ten years for the mining industry.
+We estimate that three of the highest-potential alternative financing options could represent approximately $800 billion in financing over the next ten years for the mining industry.4

 The current alternative financing market, and future potential

 Institutional investors, looking for higher returns, have increased their allocations to alternative classes over the past decade.
-Globally, some $8 trillion in assets under management are now dedicated to alternative financing.
+Globally, some $8 trillion in assets under management are now dedicated to alternative financing.5

 Of this total, mining is a mere fraction, with alternative financing comprising $10 billion to $15 billion in annual mine financing, or less than 1 percent of the global alternative financing total.
 This suggests potential for mining to raise alternative financing allocations.